I'm concerned about childhood head injuries caused by contact sports. What are the possible effects of concussion in children?

 - Changes in behavior

-If you think your child has a concussion, seek immediate medical help.
+If you think your child has a concussion, seek medical attention.
 Your child's doctor will determine how serious the concussion is and when it's safe for your child to return to sports, school or other activities.

 Sherilyn W. Driscoll, M.D.

-- Meehan WP, et al. Sports-related concussion in children and adolescents: Clinical manifestations and diagnosis. http://www.uptodate.com/home.
-Accessed Feb.
-11, 2015.
+- Meehan WP, et al. Concussion in children and adolescents: Clinical manifestations and diagnosis. https://www.uptodate.com/contents/search.
+Accessed March 10, 2021.